 FUE Hair Transplant

-Only a hair transplant can solve the underlying cause of female pattern baldness permanently.
+Only a hair transplant can solve the underlying cause of hair loss in women permanently.
 However, specialists have shown that the outcomes can be just as good as with hair transplantation for males, so women shouldn’t automatically rule out surgical options.

-At Hair Transplant Centre Malaysia clinic in Kuala Lumpur (Petaling Jaya), we specialise in treating female pattern baldness using a highly effective method by Dr Inder.
+At Hair Transplant Centre Malaysia clinic in Kuala Lumpur (Petaling Jaya), we specialise in treating hair loss in women using a highly effective method by Dr Inder.
 Our patients are overjoyed with the fantastic results of the combination of these two techniques, which gave them back full, natural-looking heads of hair.